Stress Articles

 What is a stress attack?

-A stress attack, also known as a panic attack, occurs when adrenaline and cortisol levels increase dramatically.
+A stress attack may occur when adrenaline and cortisol levels increase dramatically.
 Mentally, a person may experience racing thoughts and emotions, such as fear.
-Physically, a person may experience lightheadedness, pressure rises due to heart racing, feeling hot or cold, nausea, difficulty breathing, and chest pain.
+Physically, a person might experience lightheadedness, a racing heart, feeling hot or cold, nausea, difficulty breathing, and chest pain.

-Some think they are dying.
-Before doctors diagnose a panic attack or a stress attack, they look for certain things.
-For instance, they may search for signs like sweating, trembling, shortness of breath, chest pain, nausea, dizziness, choking sensation, and nausea.
+People often report sensing that they’re dying.
+Before doctors diagnose a stress attack, they usually look for certain signs, like sweating, trembling, shortness of breath, chest pain, dizziness, choking sensations, and nausea.
 You may refer to a stress attack as acute stress.
 It normally occurs when a person is overwhelmed by stress.

 What are stress triggers?